AdeshMaharaj/Atari-Deep-Reinforcement-Learning-Project/README.md

 - Open-source repos and tutorials used for guidance

 Notes:
-This notebook was developed as part of CS6482: Deep Reinforcement Learning coursework.
+- This notebook was developed as part of CS6482: Deep Reinforcement Learning coursework.

-It executes fully without errors and is structured with clear sections for reproducibility.
+- It executes fully without errors and is structured with clear sections for reproducibility.

-yaml
-Copy code